HyuDev7/todoApp/README.md

 ## create tasks area
 You can use this area to make a new task.
-You can create tasks with its deadline, title, and content.\ However, its contents are `not` displayed on application.
-It's going to be fixed.
+You can create tasks with its deadline, title, and content.\ However, the contents are `not` displayed on application. `It's going to be fixed`.

 ## upcoming tasks area
 Usually, created tasks are displayed here.
 Tasks are sorted in descending order of time.\
-You can delete them, or move it to done tasks area when completing it.
+You can delete them by clicking `Delete button`, or move it to done tasks area when completing it by clicking `Done button`.

 ## done tasks area
 When you complete tasks, and push `Done button`, they're sent here.
 You can check completed tasks on here.